barebox/barebox/Documentation/devel/troubleshooting.rst

 information on the two components and how they map to different boot stages and images.

-If barebox hangs, it's essential to identify *where* at which boot stage, this failure occurs:
+If barebox hangs, it's essential to identify *where*, at which boot stage, this failure occurs:

 - Does the hang happen in the first stage, i.e., while executing from